For Regular Submissions

 Notes in this form are only needed upon acceptance—it doesn’t have to be included with each submission, though we would enjoy it.

-Payment for publication (from us to you in exchange for your work) is a complimentary one-year subscription to the magazine, including the issue in which your work appears.
+Payment for publication (from us to you in exchange for your work) is $50 and a complimentary one-year subscription to the magazine, including the issue in which your work appears.
 Contributors also may pre-order additional copies of their issue at our cost to produce.

 Rights & Rules